TeamPraxidike/Helti/README.md

 pip install opencv-python
 ```

-After you have downloaded and installed the dependecies, either use python IDE or another compiler and run app.py. **You can see a working model here**: [heartModel](https://youtu.be/BkTMYXlQAlc) and [XRAYModel](https://youtu.be/BZVlPz36PDM).
+After you have downloaded and installed the dependecies, either use python IDE or another compiler and run app.py.

 ## Used programming languages